 If you have a Pixel Phone of any generation, or an Essential Phone you should start seeing the update arrive as an official over-the-air update in the software update section of your handset in the imminent future.

 Fortunately, the rest of you can try out all of the new Android 10 features right now, regardless of whether or not you have a Pixel phone, by installing the Android 10 beta.
 It’s a pre-release version of the software, which means it’s packed with loads of new features, but they might not always work properly.

-This short guide has you all you need to know to download the Android Q beta, including smartphone compatibility and sign-up instructions.
-While there’s no news yet on what Google plans to call Android Q, here are our best (and worst) guesses.
+This short guide has you all you need to know to download the Android 10 beta, including smartphone compatibility and sign-up instructions.

-Android Q phones − How to download the Android Q beta
+Android 10 phones − How to download the Android 10 beta

-As of May 7, you can also download the Android Q beta on the following non-Google devices:
+You can install the Android 10 beta on the following non-Google-made devices:

 - Asus ZenFone 5Z − instructions here